Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

 \subsubsection{Ablation Study for Classification Network}

 To optimize the architecture, we conducted ablation studies on the sequential modeling component and regularization strategies.
 As summarized in Table \ref{tab:ablation_sequential}, the CNN-Transformer with 2 encoder layers demonstrated superior performance compared to the LSTM baseline and other transformer depths, achieving the highest F1-score (66.54\%) and ROC-AUC (90.19\%).
-While increasing depth to 3 layers led to overfitting , the 2-layer configuration provided the optimal balance of discriminative power and stability.
-Additionally, we investigated the impact of Mixup augmentation, finding that it significantly improved model generalization by boosting the F1-score from 61.61\% to 66.54\% and ROC-AUC from 88.33\% to 90.19\% (see Supplementary Table \ref{tab:mixup_ablation} for full details).
+While increasing depth to 3 layers led to overfitting, the 2-layer configuration provided the optimal balance of discriminative power and stability.
+Additionally, we investigated the impact of Mixup augmentation, finding that it significantly improved model generalization by boosting the F1-score from 61.61\% to 66.54\% and ROC-AUC from 88.33\% to 90.19\% (see Supplementary Table S7 for full details).
+We also examined the effect of square padding the extracted vertebra VOIs prior to classification.
+The configuration without square padding performed better, raising the F1-score from 61.8\% to 66.54\% and ROC-AUC from 89.2\% to 90.19\%, with a corresponding gain in sensitivity.
+A likely explanation is that square padding reduces the effective resolution of the vertebra within the fixed-size input, since the padded border consumes pixels that would otherwise carry anatomical detail.
+The proposed configuration therefore omits square padding (see Supplementary Table~S8 for full details).